SCSuniroma2/SpaceProject/README.md

 i.
 DBMS PostgresSQL
 ii.
 Eclipse IDE
 iii.
-"DbProject.zip" file, that can be downloaded from this repository iv.  "dump_completo.sql" file, that can be downloaded from the following link:
+"DbProject.zip" file, that can be downloaded from this repository iv.  "dump_completo.sql" file, that can be downloaded from the following link
 ```
 [dump_completo.sql](https://drive.google.com/open?id=1NR_LDYoAYL3kECtilMOkYaZC7nlFyEQg)